Consumers booking travel with an online provider should:

 - carefully read terms and conditions, so they know their options if they have to change or cancel a booking

 - take out travel insurance

 Australian Consumer Law rights may also apply when buying from an overseas online business, but consumers might find it difficult to get a refund or other solution if they do not get what they paid for.

 Booking with an agent

-When you book travel with an agent:
+When booking travel with an agent consumers should:

 - look for an agent who is accredited.
 The Australian Federation of Travel Agents' Travel Accreditation Scheme (ATAS) provides accreditation for general travel agency services, while other bodies provide accreditation for specific areas of the industry (such as ticketing or particular types of travel).
 Accredited companies are required to meet certain professional standards and criteria; some, such as ATAS, have their own dispute resolution options.
 To find an accredited agent, visit the ATAS website.